-In 2021, CPT is changing the documentation requirements for new and established patient visits 99202—99215.
-Neither history nor exam the required key components in selecting a level of service.
+In 2021, the AMA changed the documentation requirements for new and established patient visits 99202—99215.
+Neither history nor exam are required key components in selecting a level of service.
 This further reduces the burden of documenting a specific level of history and exam.
-The 2021 CPT book will have this statement regarding history and exam.
+The 2021 CPT book says this regarding history and exam.

 “The care team may collect information and the patient or caregiver may supply information directly (eg, by portal or questionnaire) that is reviewed by the reporting physician or other qualified health care professional.
 The extent of history and physical examination is not an element in selection of office or other outpatient services.”

 - In 2021, for visits reported with codes 99202—99215, history and exam will not be used to select the level of E/M services.

 What about teaching physicians

 CMS began changing the teaching position rules in 2018, with the stipulation about student documentation.
 The citation from the CMS manual that changed is below.

 “Any contribution and participation of a student to the performance of a billable service (other than the review of systems and/or past family/social history which are not separately billable, but are taken as part of an E/M service) must be performed in the physical presence of a teaching physician or physical presence of a resident in a service meeting the requirements set forth in this section for teaching physician billing.

 Students may document services in the medical record.
 However, the teaching physician must verify in the medical record all student documentation or findings, including history, physical exam and/or medical decision making.
 The teaching physician must personally perform (or re-perform) the physical exam and medical decision making activities of the E/M service being billed, but may verify any student documentation of them in the medical record, rather than re-documenting this work.”